 Always make sure the toy or game is right for your child's age, especially if your child is under the age of 3.
 All new toys will have a recommended age or age range listed on the box or packaging.

-There are warning labels for small toys for kids under 3.
-There are also warnings where toys might make children at risk for falling, where toys might contain magnets or sharp edges.
+There are warning labels for small toys for kids under three.
+There are also warnings where toys might make children at risk for falling, or where toys might contain magnets or sharp edges.

 Avoid Toys With Small Parts

-Never buy a toy which has small or loose parts that can come unattached and give it to a child under the ages of 3 to play with.
+Never buy a toy that has small or loose parts that can come unattached and give it to a child under the ages of 3 to play with.
 Younger kids have a tendency to swallow things, which can pose a danger.
-Also check if the toy or stuffed animal has loose parts like eyes, noses which can be pulled off and placed in a child's mouth.
+Also check if the toy or stuffed animal has loose parts like eyes, noses that can be pulled off and placed in a child's mouth.

 Is the Toy Loud?